centrahq/api-documentation/user/pages/01.overview/02.products/docs.md

 | Standard | Default attributes, not possible for user to disable | Display Name (Display), GTIN (Item), HS Code (Product) |
 | Pre-defined | Pre-configured attributes, possible for user to turn on or off | Age limit (Product), Color (Variant), Length/Width/Depth (Item) |
 | Custom | Custom attributes, defined by user | N/A (user defined) |

-(Here comes a looong table explaining a lot of pre-defined attributes, I'm not so sure I want to copy it all here...)

 ### Relations